Alpine Longhorn Rosalia

 2. Adults live 3–6 weeks.

-3. TRUTH: Antennae are twice as long as body.
+3. Its antennae can be twice as long as its body.

 Why This Tiny Insect Matters